Pylons/pyramid/docs/quick_tour.rst

 New to Python web programming?
 If so, some lines in the module merit
 explanation:

-#. *Line 10*.
-The ``if __name__ == '__main__':`` is Python's way of
+#. *Line 10*. ``if __name__ == '__main__':`` is Python's way of saying "Start
-   saying "Start here when running from the command line".
+   here when running from the command line".

 #. *Lines 11-13*.
-Use Pyramid's :term:`configurator` to connect
+Use Pyramid's :term:`configurator` to connect :term:`view`
-   :term:`view` code to a particular URL :term:`route`.
+   code to a particular URL :term:`route`.

 #. *Lines 6-7*.
-Implement the view code that generates the
+Implement the view code that generates the :term:`response`.
-   :term:`response`.

 #. *Lines 14-16*.
 Publish a :term:`WSGI` app using an HTTP server.

 As shown in this example, the :term:`configurator` plays a central role in Pyramid development.
 Building an application from loosely-coupled parts via :doc:`../narr/configuration` is a central idea in Pyramid, one that we will revisit regurlarly in this *Quick Tour*.

 .. seealso:: See also:
    :ref:`Quick Tutorial Hello World <qtut_hello_world>`,
-   :ref:`firstapp_chapter`, and
-   :ref:`Todo List Application in One File <cookbook:single-file-tutorial>`
+   :ref:`firstapp_chapter`, and :ref:`Todo List Application in One File
+   <cookbook:single-file-tutorial>`.

 Handling web requests and responses
 ===================================

 Developing for the web means processing web requests.
 As this is a critical part of a web application, web developers need a robust, mature set of software for web requests.

 Pyramid has always fit nicely into the existing world of Python web development (virtual environments, packaging, scaffolding, one of the first to embrace Python 3, etc.).
 Pyramid turned to the well-regarded :term:`WebOb` Python library for request and response handling.
-In our example above, Pyramid hands ``hello_world`` a ``request`` that is :ref:`based on WebOb
+In our example above, Pyramid hands ``hello_world`` a ``request`` that is :ref:`based on WebOb <webob_chapter>`.
-<webob_chapter>`.

 Let's see some features of requests and responses in action:

 .. literalinclude:: quick_tour/requests/app.py
     :pyobject: hello_world

 In this Pyramid view, we get the URL being visited from ``request.url``.
-Also, if you visited http://localhost:6543/?name=alice in a browser, the name is included in the body of the response::
+Also if you visited http://localhost:6543/?name=alice in a browser, the name is included in the body of the response::

   URL http://localhost:6543/?name=alice with name: alice

-Finally, we set the response's content type and return the Response.
+Finally we set the response's content type, and return the Response.

 .. seealso:: See also:
-    :ref:`Quick Tutorial Request and Response <qtut_request_response>`
+    :ref:`Quick Tutorial Request and Response <qtut_request_response>` and :ref:`webob_chapter`.
-    and
-    :ref:`webob_chapter`

 Views
 =====

 For the examples above, the ``hello_world`` function is a "view".
-In Pyramid, views are the primary way to accept web requests and return responses.
+In Pyramid views are the primary way to accept web requests and return responses.

 So far our examples place everything in one file: